-In its case law, the CJEU has interpreted the provisions on EU citizenship (Article 21(1) TFEU) and non-discrimination on the basis of nationality (Article 18 TFEU) in the context of extradition to a third country.
-The CJEU examined national rules which draw a distinction between a Member State's own nationals (the extradition of whom is prohibited) and the nationals of other Member States (the extradition of whom can be granted).
+In its case law, the CJEU has interpreted the provisions on EU citizenship (Article 21(1) TFEU) and non-discrimination on the basis of nationality (Article 18 TFEU) in the context of extradition to a third country.5 The CJEU examined national rules which draw a distinction between a Member State's own nationals (the extradition of whom is prohibited) and the nationals of other Member States (the extradition of whom can be granted).
 The CJEU ruled that a Member State is not required to extend a prohibition on the extradition of its own nationals to every EU citizen.
-However, if a Member State receives an extradition request for prosecution4 from a third State, it must inform the Member State of which the citizen in question is a national and, should that Member State so request, surrender that citizen to it, in accordance with the provisions of the EAW FD provided that that Member State has jurisdiction, pursuant to its national law, to prosecute that person for offences committed outside its national territory (Petruhhin).
+However, if a Member State receives an extradition request for prosecution6 from a third country, it must inform the Member State of which the citizen in question is a national and, should that Member State so request, surrender that citizen to it, in accordance with the provisions of the EAW FD, provided that that Member State has jurisdiction, pursuant to its national law, to prosecute that person for offences committed outside its national territory (Petruhhin).
 In other words, in such circumstances, if the Member State concerned issues an EAW, surrender will have to prevail over extradition.
-This mechanism should not be different in cases where there is an international agreement on extradition between the EU and the third country involved and that Agreement gives the requested Member State the option of not extraditing its own nationals (Pisciotti).
-The CJEU has also explained that Member States have certain duties under Article 19 Charter when they receive a request from a third State seeking the extradition of a national of another Member (Petruhhin).
+This mechanism should not be different in cases where there is an international agreement on extradition between the EU and the third country involved and that agreement gives the requested Member State the option of not extraditing its own nationals (Pisciotti).
+The CJEU has also explained that Member States have certain duties under Article 19 Charter when they receive a request from a third country seeking the extradition of a national of another Member State (Petruhhin).

-C-182/15, Petruhhin, Judgment of 6 September 2016.
+Case C-182/15, Petruhhin, Judgment of 6 September 2016.

-- Facts: Russian authorities had issued a request to the Latvian authorities for the extradition of Petruhhin in connection with a drug-trafficking offence.
+➤ Facts.
+Russian authorities had issued a request to the Latvian authorities for the extradition of Petruhhin in connection with a drug-trafficking offence.
 Petruhhin, an Estonian national, had made use of his right to move freely within the EU.
 Under Latvian law, Latvian citizens are protected against extradition.
-Petruhhin claimed that as an EU citizen he should enjoy the same rights in Latvia as a Latvian national.
-The Latvian court halted proceedings and referred to the CJEU for the interpretation of Articles 18 and 21(1) TFEU (non-discrimination and EU citizenship) and Article 19 Charter (protection in the event of removal, expulsion or extradition). - Main questions: Must, under Article 18(1) TFEU and Article 21(1) TFEU, an EU citizen enjoy the same level of protection as a national of the Member State in question in the event of an extradition request from a third State to an EU Member State regarding a citizen of another EU Member State?
-Is, under Article 19 Charter, a Member State that decided to extradite an EU citizen to a third State, required to verify that the extradition will not prejudice the rights provided for in Article 19 Charter?
+Petruhhin claimed that - as an EU citizen - he should enjoy the same rights in Latvia as a Latvian national.
+The Latvian court halted proceedings and referred to the CJEU for the interpretation of Articles 18 and 21(1) TFEU (non-discrimination and EU citizenship) and Article 19 Charter (protection in the event of removal, expulsion or extradition).